 8. East to Caldbeck

-There are a lot of blogs about walks in North-West England (I have listed some of them in Links).
+There are a lot of blogs about walks in North-West England.
 Why am I adding another one with Saunterings?
 Well, why not?
 These bloggers are presumably enjoying producing their blogs: most have been doing so for years!
 They provide a catalogue of their walks that they are happy to share with others, although I suspect that they are not too fussed if others find them less interesting than they do themselves.

 The words in most blogs are almost all about the details of the walks: which paths they followed, what views they had, which peaks they conquered, what the weather was like, who twisted an ankle, and where they had tea and cake afterwards.
 I don’t know if these bloggers really expect their readers to follow in their footsteps.
 I don’t expect anyone to follow mine.
 In fact, I’d urge them not to, as it’s much better to work out your own route.
 Anyway, from these blogs and with trusty guides such as Wainwright, there are thousands of walks to select from, if desired.
 I hardly need to provide more.